pgillich/kind-on-dev/README.md

 # kind-on-dev

-This repo helps to setup a KinD (and K3s, MicroK8S, Vagrant+kubeadm) cluster from scratch.
+This repo helps to setup a K3d (and K3s, KinD, MicroK8S, Vagrant+kubeadm) cluster from scratch.
 Usage is published at [Environment for comparing several on-premise Kubernetes distributions (K3s, KinD, kubeadm)](https://pgillich.medium.com/environment-for-comparing-several-on-premise-kubernetes-distributions-k3s-kind-kubeadm-a53675a80a00).

 > This development branch supports Kubernetes 1.24.
 > Traefik is replaced to Istio Gateway and VirtualService.
-> Work in progress, WSL2 with KinD is in focus
+> Work in progress, WSL2 with K3d is in focus
 > Created for my article <https://pgillich.medium.com/istio-tracing-with-jaeger-756ed9872e73>

 The solution is make-based, see more details in `Makefile` and `.env`.